Battle of Shanghai: Combat near Guangfu (October 2 – November 1)

-The 65th infantry regiment had suffered too many casualties after four failed crossing attempts in nine days.
-In what was described as 'a thousand years of regret', the 65th infantry regiment was ordered to stop its attack at Majiazhai and withdrew for rest.
-That night, the Shanghai Expeditionary Army ordered the 13th division to take over the position of the Shigeto Task Force, thus giving up their mission of breaking through Guangfu.
-On October 30, the 13th division found that the enemy's position had been quiet since last night and judged that they were retreating, and ordered all units to carry out searches and attack the enemy as a final attempt before they were transferred.
+The 65th Infantry Regiment had suffered too many casualties after four failed crossing attempts in nine days.
+In what was described as 'a thousand years of regret', the 65th Infantry Regiment was ordered to stop its attack at Majiazhai and withdrew for rest.
+That night, the Shanghai Expeditionary Army ordered the 13th Division to take over the position of the Shigeto Task Force, thus giving up their mission of breaking through Guangfu.
+On October 30, the 13th Division found that the enemy's position had been quiet since last night and judged that they were retreating, and ordered all units to carry out searches and attack the enemy as a final attempt before they were transferred.
 They discovered that, except for a few positions that had been destroyed after several days of artillery bombardment, the fortifications and defensive positions were still very strong.
-Moreover, the 104th infantry regiment encountered fierce resistance and was unable to defeat the enemy at the east bank of the Yangjing river.
-The Chinese army was evidently not in a state of retreat.
-On that day, the 13th division was ordered to send a task force consisting mostly of the 58th infantry regiment to Chenzhai (陳宅) to assist the 11th division.
-The remaining units of the 13th division began the process of transferring location on October 31.
-The 159th division sent a night assault but failed and returned to its original position.
-The next day, except for an artillery battalion and an engineer platoon, the main force of the 13th division left their hard-fought positions and marched north.
-The 58th infantry regiment attacked Chenzhai with support from artillery and howitzer, but was stubbornly blocked by the 53rd division and the attack failed.
-The infantry regiment was ordered to hand over its position to the 11th division and rejoined the main force.
+Moreover, the 104th Infantry Regiment encountered fierce resistance and was unable to defeat the enemy at the east bank of the Yangjing river.
+The Chinese Army was evidently not in a state of retreat.
+On that day, the 13th Division was ordered to send a task force consisting mostly of the 58th Infantry Regiment to Chenzhai (陳宅) to assist the 11th division.
+The remaining units of the 13th Division began the process of transferring location on October 31.
+The 159th Division launched a final night assault which failed before retreating to its original position.
+The next day, except for an artillery battalion and an engineer platoon, the main force of the 13th Division left their hard-fought positions and marched north.
+The 58th Infantry Regiment attacked Chenzhai with support from artillery and howitzer, but was stubbornly blocked by the 53rd Division and the attack failed.
+The infantry regiment was ordered to hand over its position to the 11th Division and rejoined the main force.
 Since then, except for small skirmishes, the Guangfu battlefield had turned into a stalemate until November 12, 1937, when the Chinese withdrew from their positions.